Pramod858/House-Price-Prediction/README.md

    The application will be available at `http://127.0.0.1:5000/` in your browser.

+## Extra :

-Extra : [link](https://github.com/Pramod858/House-Price-Prediction-MLflow.git) for House Price Prediction with MLflow.
+Here is the [link](https://github.com/Pramod858/House-Price-Prediction-MLflow.git) for House Price Prediction with MLflow.

 ## Usage